robinostlund/docker-nginx-php-mysql-static/README.md

  - MEMCACHED_ENABLED: Specify True if you would like to start memcached (default False)
  - MEMCACHED_MEM: Specify memcached memory amount (default 64m)
  - NGINX_X_FORWARDED_FOR: Specify True if you would like to use X-FORWARD-FOR header (default False)
- - GIT_WEBSITE_REPO: specify git repo url here if you want to deploy website from a git repo
+ - GIT_WEBSITE_REPO: Specify git repo url here if you want to deploy website from a git repo
- - GIT_WEBSITE_BRANCH: specify git branch here
+ - GIT_WEBSITE_BRANCH: Specify git branch here
+ - GIT_WEBSITE_CRON_PULL: Specify True if you would like to enable scheduled git pulls that will run every 10 minute.

 ----------
 ###### GIT website layout: